-When no room is loaded, it will show only the three axes establishing the coordinate system: the x-axis (red), the y-axis (green) and the z-axis (blue).
+When no room is loaded, the view window will show only the three axes establishing the coordinate system: the x-axis (red), the y-axis (green) and the z-axis (blue).
 The meeting point of the three axes represents the origin of the coordinate system, namely the location (0, 0, 0).